fer2k2/datastructurescpp/linkedlists.md

     // Move pointer until we reach the end of the list while (l->next != NULL)
     {
-        l = l->next;
+        // Asigning to the pointer doesn't affect original list since only moves what are pointing to l = l->next;
     }

-    // Point the last node to a new node in the heap l->next = new SinglyLinkedListNode(data);
+    // Point the last node to a new node
+    // since the helper pointer point to the last node, it's correct to use ->next
+    // that will affect to last node as if we were using it directly l->next = new SinglyLinkedListNode(data);

     // Return the head